nicholashc/GhostWizards/README.md

 #### Data Needed / Available

 Aug 20 Note: the time and mold parameters are now public 🙏.
-This simplies the project and negates many of the assumptins bellw.
+This simflifies the project and negates many of the assumptins bellow.

 ###### Available on chain: